muhammad-salem/slf4j-ansi/README.md

-# slf4j-ansi
+# slf4j-ansi  (0.0.12)

-create slf4j-ansi logger with support of ansi freamwork
+new logging framework based on Service and Concurrency API